Rishabh-Singh-Codes/find-me-a-shop/README.md

    - All the orders made by the user is shown here, with shop, cart items, order id, total and the time of order confirmation.
 > [!IMPORTANT]
 > If the user signs out at any point in the journey, the cart is cleared from session & application storage so that if any other user logs in, the do not see any stale data.

+> [!NOTE]
+> All the sensitive routes in client and server are protected.

 ## Tech Stack
 ![Tech Stack](https://skillicons.dev/icons?i=react,express,nodejs,mongodb,typescript,redux,tailwind,aws,git,html,css,javascript,github,vscode,postman)